Best walks in Devon

 Things to do

-Towering cliffs that provide a heart-raising climb, peaceful coves for Sunday strolls, rugged moorland that reaches as far the eyes can see and the boots can go… when you visit Devon you’re always within reach of some spectacular walks, each as memorable as the last.
+Towering cliffs that provide a heart-raising climb, peaceful coves for Sunday strolls, rugged moorland that reaches as far as the eyes can see and the boots can go… when you visit Devon, you’re always within reach of some spectacular walks, each as memorable as the last.

 Need somewhere equally extraordinary to stay?
 Check out some unique places you can call home while you make the most of Devon’s breathtaking walks.